fly-apps/safe-ecto-migrations/README.md

 ```

 ### GOOD ✅

 Use jsonb instead.
-Some say it’s just like “json” but “better.”
+Some say it’s like “json” but “better.”

 ```elixir
 def change do